shalatan/shalatan.github.io/kotlin.md

 ### <a name='ScopeFunctions'></a>Scope Functions
 [🔝](#table-of-contents)[⭐](#interview-questions)
-- `Scope` : Section of code where you can declare or use any particular varibale or function.
+- `Scope` : Section of code where you can declare or use any particular variable or function.
-  - `Statement Scope` : You can only use something that was declared in a statement scope after the point where it was declared.
+  - `Statement Scope`: You can only use something that was declared in a statement scope after the point where it was declared.
   ```kotlin
   fun circumference(): Double {
         fun diameter() = radius * 2     //right